alfaarghya/GO-code/README.md

 ### Struct

 A struct (short for structure) is used to create a collection of members of different data types, into a single variable.
+In other words, it’s a replication of `class` in GO lang.

 While arrays are used to store multiple values of the same data type into a single variable, structs are used to store multiple values of different data types into a single variable.